New announcement. Learn more

 At Foot Foundation, diagnosis includes:

-• Clinical assessment – central heel tenderness versus plantar fascia insertion pain
+• Clinical assessment – central heel tenderness vs plantar fascia insertion pain

 • History – pain aggravated by hard surfaces, footwear, or prolonged standing